 The standout performances included "Legends," which mocked the old game show "Legends of the Hidden Temple," "Catholic Disney World," an outrageously funny parody of the song "A Whole New World" from the Disney film "Aladdin" explaining why Notre Dame is the theme park's Catholic equivalent and "Captain Planet and the Inconvenient Truth," which played on the "Captain Planet" cartoon show and Al Gore documentary that decries global warming.
 Easily the best skit of the evening was "And Then We Got In," which involved two guys hilariously explaining the non-academic preconceptions of Notre Dame and what they learned upon arrival.
-Monday, February 5, 2007 The 2007 Keenan Revue had its moments, but it couldn't stack up to those of the past.
+The 2007 Keenan Revue had its moments, but it couldn't stack up to those of the past.
 Although it was evident much thought and hard work went into the Revue, it wasn't the best Keenan has offered.
 Contact Erin McGinn at emcginn@nd.edu DVD REVIEW 'Lambs' DVD adds little to horrific, historic film By BRIAN DOXTADER Scene Editor Just in time for the upcoming "Hannibal Rising" comes a new two-disc "collector's edition" of Jonathan Demme's "Silence of the Lambs."
 The film that made Hannibal Lecter the cinema's most famous cannibal, "Lambs" was also a critical smash, winning all five of the major Oscars at the 1991 Academy Awards (Best Picture, Best Director, Best Actor, Best Actress and Best Screenplay).
 The second film based on the novels of Thomas Harris - the first is 1986's "Manhunter," directed by Michael Mann and starring Brian Cox as Lecter - "The Silence of the Lambs" launched Anthony Hopkins into superstardom and solidified Jodie Foster as a major talent.
-It follows rookie FB1 agent Clarice Starling (Foster), as she pursues the serial killer Buffalo Bill (Ted Levine).
-Starling and her boss, Jack Crawford (Scott Glenn), employ the help of incarcerated serial killer Hannibal "The Cannibal" Lecter. games that threaten to break down the fragile agent.
-"The Silence of the Lambs" is anchored by its strong performance and the surehanded direction of Demme, who gives the film a stylish - and somewhat stylized - look and feel.
+It follows rookie FBI agent Clarice Starling (Foster), as she pursues the serial killer Buffalo Bill (Ted Levine).
+Starling and her boss, Jack Crawford (Scott Glenn), employ the help of incarcerated serial killer Hannibal "The Cannibal" Lecter.
+Lecter slowly leads Starling to the murderer, but through a series of mind games that threaten to break down the fragile agent.
+The Silence of the Lambs" is anchored by its strong performance and the surehanded direction of Demme, who gives the film a stylish - and somewhat stylized - look and feel.
 Hopkins' performance is one of cinema's all-time greats, and he managed to take home the Best Actor statuette, despite less than 20 minutes of screen-time.
-Foster more than holds her own, and her strong-willed performance also won her a Best Actress Oscar.
-"Lambs" is also a modern classic, and its plethora of awards helped make it a template for its genre - it is the only horror film that has ever won the Best Picture Oscar (though the term "horror" has to be used loosely).
+Foster more than holds her own, and her strong-willed performance also won her a Best Actress "Lambs" is also a modern classic, and its plethora of awards helped make it a template for its genre - it is the only horror film that has ever won the Best Picture Oscar (though the term "horror" has to be used loosely).
 As a chilling and disquieting piece of psychological drama, it remains nearly unsurpassed, especially by its inferior sequels, "Hannibal" (directed by Ridley Scott, with Julianne Moore in the role of Starling) and "Red Dragon" (directed by Brett Ratner).
 It's difficult to believe that "Hannibal Rising" will come close to matching the effectiveness of "Lambs," especially without Hopkins, who was the life-blood of the series.
+The two-disc collector's edition is no less than the third DVD edition of "The Silence of the Lambs."
+The first was the Criterion Collection edition, which eventually went out of print.
+MGM